DurgeshS-25/DurgeshS-25/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

-- 🔭 I'm currently pursuing my **MS in Data Science Engineering** at Northeastern University
+- 🔭 I'm currently pursuing my **MS in Information Systems** at Northeastern University
 - 🌱 I'm exploring **Streaming Data Architectures** and **MLOps Pipelines**
 - 👨‍💻 All of my projects are available on [GitHub](https://github.com/DurgeshS-25)
 - 📫 How to reach me: **sakhardande.d@northeastern.edu**